HarishN99/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+The project aids in the visualize the earthquake data in relation to the tectonic plates' location on the earth.
+All earthquakes with a magnitud greater than 4.5 were also displayed on a map.
+A dark mode map was also included to give the user the option to view three type sof maps: street, satellite, and dark.

 ## Tasks
 To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
 Then add the data to a map.